-Now, let's take a look at the structure of a wind turbine, using the 2,000kW Wind Power Generation System co-developed by Hitachi and Fuji Heavy Industries as an example.
+Now, let's take a look at the structure of a wind turbine, using the 2MW Wind Power Generation System developed by Hitachi.

-The most noticeable feature is the propeller-type blade.
+The most noticeable component is the propeller-type blade.
 Because the blade receives wind and converts it into a rotary motion, its shape and angle are keyed to rotate even with moderate wind.

 The part standing upright from the ground to the sky is called the tower.
-A cone-shaped steel tower is generally used, as it is of a lighter weight compared to a concrete tower.
-This is tube-shaped and has power cables, control optical fibers and so on inside.
+A conical steel tower is generally used, as it is of a lighter weight compared to a concrete tower.
+This is tubular and has power cables, control optical fibers and so on inside.

-The structural object on the top of tower is called a nacelle.
-The nacelle contains a speed-up gearbox and power generator, which can be called the “heart” of the wind power generation system.
+The structure installed on the top of tower is called a nacelle.
+The nacelle contains a step-up gearbox and generator, which can be called the “heart” of the wind power generation system.

-What is surprising is the size of the wind turbine, with its 60 or 80-meter high tower and 40-meter-long blades.
-This also proves that only one unit can generate a great deal of power.
-Since an industrial motor (induction motor) was the first product of Hitachi, Ltd., the company is taking advantage of its know how of 'Monozukuri (manufacturing)' that it has cultivated over the 100 years since its inception in 1910 for the development of this product.
+Since an industrial motor (induction motor) was the first product of Hitachi, Ltd., the company is taking advantage of its know how of 'Monozukuri (manufacturing)' that it has cultivated over 100 years since its inception in 1910 for the development of this product.

 The wind turbine contains a Hitachi power generator that enables constant and stable power generation responding to changes in air volume for its power generation system.
-Also, an insulated gate bipolar transistor (IGBT) has been newly developed as the main circuit to allow for highly efficient and stable operations, enabling higher voltage and reduction of power loss.
+Also, an insulated gate bipolar transistor (IGBT) has been developed as the main circuit to allow for highly efficient,reliabile and stable operations, enabling reduction of power loss.

-Thus, the 2,000kW Wind Power Generation System is the culmination of the thorough pursuit of an ideal wind turbine, which is able to respond to changes in the direction and speed of wind firmly resulting in creating cleaner energy.
+Thus, Hitachi’s Wind Power Generation System is the culmination of the thorough pursuit of an ideal wind turbine, which is able to respond to changes in the direction and speed of wind firmly resulting in creating cleaner energy.